isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Why not just require all owning pointers to be "smart pointers"?
+Why not just require all owning pointers to be “smart pointers”?
 That would sometimes require non-trivial code changes and may affect ABIs.

 ##### Enforcement